jvworldwide/code-tests/doubleEvens/README.md

-- Create function literal
-- Create varible from input
-- Sort to Even
-- Multiply by 2
+# Double Evens

+Started by creating a function literal doubleEvens.
+The created inputArray varible from input.
+Created filtered varible and sorted to even, then created multiply varible and times by two.
+Exported as module.